11 must-have features for membership websites (+ Free checklist)

 As you grow your business, it’s vital to have access to customer relationship data so you can track important growth metrics such as new members, cancellations, churn rate, growth rate, membership profits, and lifetime member value.
 Projecting your membership profits is another must-have, too, though that likely goes without saying.

-Key membership site customer metrics to track are:
+Key membership community customer metrics to track are:

-New members - Are you gaining more memberships year of year?
+• New members - Are you gaining more memberships year over year?

 For the last metric, it’s essential for your membership platform to integrate with third-party tracking solutions like Google Analytics to get a comprehensive picture of your site’s traffic and overall performance.